SkillsFundingAgency/das-learner-verification-api/README.md

 * A clone of this repository
 * A code editor that supports .NET 6
 * An Azure Table Storage emulator
-* DevOps team must ensure that your AAD account is given the "Key Vault Certificates Officer" role on the key vault _das-at-lrnrvrf-kv_ in order to successfully access secrets from the Key Vault
+* In order to successfully access the certificate from the Key Vault, DevOps team must ensure that your AAD account is given the "Key Vault Certificates Officer" and "Key Vault Secrets Officer" role on the key vault das-at-lrnrvrf-kv.
+Your IP address must also be whitelisted on the key vault's firewall.
 ```
 ### Config